Blogs | Health Alert

 While the health effects of air pollution around the globe have long been a concern, accelerated levels in the early part of 2017 have once again brought the issue into focus.

 An increasing trend towards wood burners in London raised fresh fears over the winter.
 According to campaigners, a perfect storm of airborne and vehicle pollutants led to the city exceeding its annual allowance for air quality just five days into the new year.

 In February, Beijing residents were once again forced to confront the worrying link between air pollution and health as the three so-called ‘smog highways’ that criss-cross the region funnelled noxious particulates from local factories into the Chinese capital.

+Is the health risk from air pollution increasing?
 A new WHO air quality model confirms that 92% of the world’s population lives in places where air quality levels exceed WHO limits.

 India has now overtaken China in terms of the number of deaths due to outdoor air pollution, according to the Global Burden of Disease project.
 Its published data reveals that India witnessed 3,280 premature deaths (fatalities due to ozone concentration and particulate matter concentration) per day in 2015, whereas China had recorded 3,230.